Introduction

 5. Forgetting the Bigger Picture

-If stress is coming from no sleep, no breaks, poor food, and nonstop work, oil alone will not be enough.
+If stress is coming from lack of sleep, no breaks, poor food, and nonstop work, oil alone will not be enough.

 Use scent as one part of care.